-During the later part of the week, blood vessels are starting to develop in the lungs- that’s closer to the full maturity of the lungs.
-Overall, there are a lot of things going on in the lungs; work is very much in progress.
-Although at this time, lung surfactants, which aid in lung expansion after the birth of the baby, is already present, the lungs are still very immature to function properly like sending out oxygen to the bloodstream during inhalation and releasing carbon dioxide during exhalation.
+Although at this time, lung surfactants, which aid in lung expansion after the birth of the baby, are already present, the lungs are still very immature to function properly like sending out oxygen to the bloodstream during inhalation and releasing carbon dioxide during exhalation.

 Aside from lung developments, your baby’s nostrils begin to open, though they are still plugged up with amniotic fluid.